 - Canned Jackfruit – I used 3 cans of 14 0z each.
 Open the can, drain, and discard the hard pointy part of the Jackfruit chunks for the best taste in this recipe.

 - Olive oil

 - Maple syrup – optional.
 Only add at the end if too spicy for you.
-Note that original Birria recipes never add sweetener.
+Note that original Birria recipes never add sweeteners.

-Prepare jackfruit – the meat replacement in Vegan Birria
+Jackfruit is the meat replacement in these Vegan Birria Tacos.